shuguang-52/2019-RemoteSens-AUSSC/README.md

 # Alternately Updated Convolutional Spectral-Spatial Network for Hyperspectral Image Classification
 This is the source code of the paper.
 We mainly use Tenosorflow to build model and use some functions of Keras.

-## Dataset
-Before training, you need get all HSI datasets.
-You can get IN, KSC and dataset by [download_datasets.py](https://github.com/shuguang-52/FDSSC/blob/master/download_datasets.py).
-Or you can download IN, KSC and SS dataset at here [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes)

 ## Setup
 + Python 3.5
 + Tensorflow-gpu 1.11.0